 Shane Falco is a disgraced college quarterback that lives on a boat and collects scrap metal for a living, until he gets signed to play for a professional football team during a players’ strike.

 As a professional athlete with a high income, Falco would have to go to a specialty carrier for disability insurance, Roszkowski said.
 As a football player, he should be able to get life insurance, but may pay a higher rate because of the health risks of the job.
-(Learn more about how star athletes do insurance.)

 Thomas Anderson works a regular old desk job inside the shared simulation of the world known as the Matrix.
-So he's probably be a good candidate for both life and disability insurance, Bell and Roszkowski said.
+So he’d probably be a good candidate for both life and disability insurance, Bell and Roszkowski said.

 On the other hand, Neo escapes from this illusion into a post-apocalyptic society in which he‘s leading a desperate battle against evil machines.

 In this scenario, ”We can assume insurance companies don‘t exist,” Roszkowski said.

 7. Jack Traven, ‘Speed’

 Jack Traven is a SWAT officer for the Los Angeles Police Department.
 While police officers don’t usually pay extra for life and disability insurance, SWAT officers are an exception.
 While Traven wouldn't be denied outright, he’ll have to pay extra for both life and disability insurance.

 Like Shane Falco, Johnny Utah is a former college quarterback.
 Unlike Falco, Utah has found success in his adult life, as a rookie FBI agent.
 Utah goes undercover, and as part of assignment, takes part in surfing and skydiving, dangerous hobbies that are frowned upon by many disability insurance carriers, Roszkowski said.
 Plus, Utah has a pre-existing condition: a college knee injury that still bothers him.